Common Name: sage

 Tolerate: Deer, Drought, Dry Soil, Air Pollution

 Easily grown in average, dry to medium, well-drained soil in full sun.
-Tolerates drought.
-Prefers moist, gravelly or sandy soils with good drainage.
+Prefers moist, gravelly or sandy soils with good drainage, but tolerates drought.
 Plants may repeat bloom throughout the summer, but need regular moisture to encourage this.
 Remove spent flower spikes to help extend the bloom period.
-If plant foliage depreciates in hot summer conditions to the point where it looks unsightly, consider trimming back.
+Plants may become somewhat floppy and open up as the summer progresses, particularly in humid climates.
+If plants flop or otherwise depreciate in summer to the point where they look unsightly, consider cutting them back to the basal foliage.
 In any event, cut plants back after flowering has concluded.
-This plant will not self-seed.

 No serious insect or disease problems.
-Salvias are generally susceptibile to powdery mildew, leaf spot and rust.
-White fly and scale are occasional insect pests.
+Some susceptibility to powdery mildew, leaf spot and rust.
+Aphids, white fly and scale are occasional insect pests.